aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-ole/_index.md

 If you want to use a specific image and text as elements in the preview, you can set the icon image and title using Aspose.Slides for Node.js via Java.

-This Javascript code shows you how to set the icon image and title for an embedded object:
+This JavaScript code shows you how to set the icon image and title for an embedded object:

 ```javascript
 var pres = new aspose.slides.Presentation();